 (c) Notice.
 Promptly after (i) receipt by a Holder Indemnified Person or a Company Indemnified Person (each, an "Indemnified Party") of notice of the commencement of any action, claim or proceeding (including any governmental action, claim or proceeding) for which a party may be entitled to indemnification hereunder or (ii) an Indemnified Party has actual knowledge of any claim as to which indemnity may be sought hereunder, such Indemnified Party shall, if a claim in respect thereof is to be made against any indemnifying party under this Section 2.8 (each, an "Indemnifying Party"), give the Indemnifying Party written notice thereof.
 The Indemnifying Party shall have the right to (x) participate in such action, claim or proceeding and, to the extent the Indemnifying Party so desires, participate jointly with any other Indemnifying Party to which written notice has been given and (y) assume the defense thereof with legal counsel approved by the Indemnified Party (whose approval shall not be unreasonably withheld); provided, however, that the Indemnified Party shall have the right to retain one separate counsel, with the fees and expense to be paid by the Indemnifying Party, if representation of such Indemnified Party by the counsel retained by the Indemnifying Party would be inappropriate due to actual or potential differing interests between such Indemnified Party and any other party represented by such counsel in such action.
-The failure to give timely written notice to the Indemnifying Party as provided in this Section 2.8(c) (1) shall relieve such Indemnifying Party of any liability to the Indemnified Party of any liability to the Extent that such failure materially prejudices the Indemnifying Party of any liability to the Indemnified Party otherwise than under this Section 2.8.
-Each Indemnified Party shall furnish such information regarding such Indemnified Party or the claim in question as the Indemnifying Party may reasonably request in writing and as shall be reasonably required in connection with the def
+The failure to give timely written notice to the Indemnifying Party as provided in this Section 2.8(c) (1) shall relieve such Indemnifying Party of any liability to the Indemnified Party of any liability to the Indemnified Party on the extent that such failure materially prejudices the Indemnifying Party is ability to defend such action, claim or proceeding and (2) shall not relieve such Indemnifying Party of any liability that it may have to the Indemnified Party otherwise than under this Section 2.8.
+Each Indemnified Party shall furnish such information regarding such Indemnifi